-Three (3) independent directors - Mr. Poblador, Mr. David, and Mr. de Dios - were reelected in 2022.
+Three (3) independent directors - Mr. Poblador, Mr. David, and Mr. de Dios - are presently elected.
 These directors are independent of management and are free of any relationship that may interfere with their judgment.
 In addition, Mr. Poblador, Mr. David, and Mr. de Dios do not possess any disqualifications enumerated under SEC Memorandum Circular No. 19, Series of 2016.
-The Board designated Mr. Emmanuel S. De Dios as the Lead Independent Director in 2022.
+The Board designated Mr. Emmanuel S. De Dios as the Lead Independent Director.